gbdev/pandocs/content/MBC1.md

 0000-3FFF range.
 But on large carts (using the secondary banking register to specify the upper ROM Bank bits), the same happens for banks 20h, 40h, and 60h, as this register would need to be 00h for those addresses.
-Any attempt to address these ROM Banks will select Bank 21h, 41h, and 61h instead.
+Any attempt to address these ROM Banks will select Bank 21h, 41h and 61h instead.
 The only way to access banks 20h, 40h or 60h is to enter mode 1, which remaps the 0000-3FFF range.
-This has its own problems for game developers as that range contains interrupt handlers, so it's mostly only used in multi-game compilation carts (see below).
+This has its own problems for game developers as that range contains interrupt handlers, so it's usually only used in multi-game compilation carts (see below).

 ### 4000-5FFF - RAM Bank Number - or - Upper Bits of ROM Bank Number (Write Only)